Frazeysburg, Ohio

 Frazeysburg is a village in Muskingum County, Ohio, United States, along Wakatomika Creek.
-The population was 1,326 at the 2010 census.

-Frazeysburg is home to the world's largest apple basket, which is located on the Longaberger homestead.
+The population was 1,354 at the 2020 census.
+It is part of the Zanesville micropolitan area.
+Frazeysburg is home to the world's largest “apple basket” (just an office building disguised as an apple basket), which is located on the Longaberger homestead.

 History

 Frazeysburg was originally called Knoxville, and under the latter name was laid out in 1827.
 The town site was sold in 1828 to Samuel Frazey, and named for him.
 A post office called Frazeysburg has been in operation since 1837.
 The village was incorporated in 1868.